baijian/baijian.github.io/_posts/2014-03-08-build-your-site-with-jekyll.markdown

 can view its offical site to learn to use it.

-I will show you just three shell scripts which is writen by me to help you build and deploy your static site, ofcourse all content will be write in markdown syntax which is the best syntax I like.
+I will show you just three shell scripts which is writen by me to help you build and deploy your static site.
+I recommend you to write your blog using `markdown` syntax which is the best syntax I like.

 Before you begin your tour of static site, maybe your should create a repository on github, maybe name it as `${name}.github.io`(do not ask me why, you should know it).